awsdocs/aws-organizations-docs/doc_source/orgs_permissions_iam-policies.md

 }
 ```

-For a list of all the permissions that are available to assign in an IAM policy, see [Resources, Permissions, and Context Keys You Can Use in an IAM Policy for AWS Organizations](orgs_reference_iam-permissions.md)\.
+For a list of all the permissions that are available to assign in an IAM policy, see [Actions Defined by AWS Organizations](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-actions-as-permissions) in the *IAM User Guide*\.

-## Granting Limited Access to Resources<a name="orgs_permissions_grant-limited-resources"></a>
+## Granting Access to Specific Resources<a name="orgs_permissions_grant-limited-resources"></a>

 In addition to restricting access to specific actions, you also can restrict access to specific entities in your organization\.
 The `Resource` elements in the examples in the preceding sections both specify the wildcard character \("\*"\), which means "any resource that the action can access"\.
 Instead, you can replace the "\*" with the Amazon Resource Name \(ARN\) of specific entities to which you want to allow access\.